 Now we are ready to finish the outside.
 Put the two mounting screws (RA) back in place.
-Or if your coach is a Winnebago, put the four bolts back in.
+Or if your coach is a Winnebago, put the four bolts back in, see pic #8.

 WARNING: Make sure this step is properly followed and leak checked so you don't have a gas leak.